Witiko/doctoral-thesis/defense.md

 > model, and those vectors as more interpretable than the dense vectors that we
 > call embeddings.
 In what sense do you mean to claim that the embedding
 > representations studied in this thesis are “interpretable”?

-## The Results of the Work

-> **Research Question 2.** Can semantic matching techniques based on token
-> embeddings be reasonably fast for math information retrieval systems?
->
-> The CIKM2018 paper includes a theoretical analysis that indicates that the
-> asymptotic time complexity of search using regularized (and thus sparse)
-> vectors is linear in the product of the number of query terms and the number
-> of nonzero elements per regularized document vector, both of which can be
-> bounded.
->
-> However, timing results at ARQMath 2021 indicate the author's regularization
-> technique \[...] actually made retrieval much slower than faster, increasing
-> the average query processing wall clock time from 5 seconds with
-> 768-dimension dense vectors \[...] to 223 seconds with regularized (sparse
-> vectors).
->
-> \[...
-This] does call into question question the practical benefit of that
-> asymptotic complexity analysis. \[...]
-Moreover, the failure to compare to
-> standard implementations of Approximate Nearest Neighbor techniques for
-> efficiently computing inner products of dense vectors \[...] is puzzling.

-* * *

-> **Research Question 3.** Can learning-to-rank techniques consistently improve
-> accuracy compared to individual math information retrieval systems?
->
-> \[...]
-When the two unweighted techniques were applied to the 8 systems that
-> participating teams in ARQMath 2021 had designated as their first priority
-> for evaluation (which included the best of the 37 systems), the unsupervised
-> RRF technique (0.556) achieved a higher nDCG’ than the unsupervised IBC
-> technique (0.514), and was notably above the best individual system (0.434);
-> results for that 8-system combination were not reported for the supervised
-> RBC or WIBC techniques.

-* * *

-> Notably, despite the title of the thesis, there is no stated research
-> question involving the term “interpretable representation” at the start of
-> that title.
->
-> \[...]
-The thesis contains no definition of what it means for a
-> representation or a system to be interpretable, although section 2.4.3 does
-> name five techniques that might generally be used to aid in interpretation of
-> data, and Chapter 6 does illustrate uses of three of those five (correlation
-> analysis, clustering, and visualization).
->
-> \[...]
-I therefore conclude that although the author himself is interested in
-> interpreting things, original research on the design or evaluation of
-> “interpretable representations” does not seem to be a focus of the thesis.

 ## Thesis Structure